Margaret Hayes: Early years

-Hayes was born in Baltimore, Maryland (some sources say Pottsville, Pennsylvania) into a Jewish family.

-Her father was Jack Lewis Ottenheimer, a "musician, theatrical man, and joke-book writer."
-(Some sources say that he was a real estate broker.).
+A native of Baltimore, Maryland, Hayes was one of four children born to Clara Bussey and Jacob Lewis "Jack" Ottenheimer, erstwhile songwriter, joke-book writer, radio performer turned real estate broker, who had, at one time, reportedly provided much of the material for the famous magician, Howard Thurston.

 While a student at Forest Park High School, she joined the Emerson Cook Stock Company to gain more acting experience.
 She entered Johns Hopkins University to become a nurse, but stuck to her dramatic ambitions.
 At the school, she joined "The Barnstormers", a theatrical organization, becoming the first female member of that group.

 Changing names

-Using the name "Dana Dale", Hayes found work as a model, "featured in the best cigarette, auto, and fashion advertisements".
-Her screen test for the role of Scarlett O'Hara in Gone with the Wind was unsuccessful, but she received a movie contract, anyway.
+Using the name "Dana Dale" (reportedly at the suggestion of columnist Walter Winchell), Hayes found work as a model, "featured in the best cigarette, auto, and fashion advertisements".
+Her screen test for the role of Scarlett O'Hara in Gone with the Wind was unsuccessful, but she received a movie contract anyway.
 Publicists at her studio recommended "Dana Edwards" as a better name for movies, so she began using it.
 Eventually, she changed to Margaret Hayes for public purposes, and was called Maggie by her friends.

 Film

 Hayes' initial contract was with Warner Bros.
 Having little success there, she signed with Paramount Pictures.

 Hayes was often billed as Maggie Hayes in her film credits.
-She is perhaps best known for her role as Lois Judby Hammond in the 1955 film Blackboard Jungle, which starred Glenn Ford.
+She is perhaps best known for her Oscar-nominated performance as schoolteacher Lois Judby Hammond in the 1955 film Blackboard Jungle.
 In 1956, she guest-starred as Dora Hand in three episodes of The Life and Legend of Wyatt Earp.
 She appeared in the episode "The San Saba Incident" (October 18, 1957) of Trackdown, playing a female convict, named Abby Lindon.